material-components/material-components-android/docs/theming/Motion.md

   .commit()
 ```

-The above should give you a working shared axis transition between Fragment A
+The instructions above should give you a working shared axis transition between
-and Fragment B. Changing the axis to `MaterialSharedAxis.X` or
+Fragment A and Fragment B. Changing the axis to `MaterialSharedAxis.X` or
 `MaterialSharedAxis.Y` will create the same, coordinated interaction in their
 respective axis.
 Alternatively, try replacing `MaterialSharedAxis` with a
 `MaterialFadeThrough` for a transition between destinations or layouts that are
-_not_ spatially related.
+*not* spatially related.

 #### Transition between Activities